Hussein Abdulghani: Al-Ahli

 Abdulghani missed most of the 2001–02 season with Al-Ahli through injury after injuring his anterior cruciate ligament while on international duty.
 He was substituted in the 84th minute in the 2002 FIFA World Cup qualification match against Thailand on 21 October 2001.
 He made his return on 15 March 2002 in the Gulf Club Champions Cup match against Emirati side Al-Shabab.
 On 22 March 2002, Abdulghani started in the 2–0 win against Omani side Dhofar as Al-Ahli won their second Gulf Club Champions Cup.
 On 27 December 2002, Abdulghani was suspended for six matches for comments he made towards the referee, Mamdouh Al-Mirdas, following the loss against Al-Hilal.
 On 3 February 2003, Abdulghani started the Arab Unified Club Championship final against Tunisian side Club Africain as Al-Ahli won their first Arab title.

 Following the retirement of Mohammed Al-Jahani, Abdulghani was named as the club captain starting from the 2004–05 season.
 His first final as club captain ended in a loss in the 2005 Federation Cup final against Al-Hilal.
 Six months later, Abdulghani also captained the side in the 2006 Crown Prince Cup final loss against Al-Hilal as well.
 On 9 February 2007, Abdulghani captained Al-Ahli as they won their third Federation Cup, defeating derby rivals Al-Ittihad in the final by 3–0 at the Prince Abdullah Al-Faisal Stadium.
 Two months later, on 27 April 2007, Abdulghani captained Al-Ahli as they won their fifth Crown Prince Cup title, defeating derby rivals Al-Ittihad in the final once again.

 In May 2007, Abdulghani was loaned to Qatari side Al-Rayyan on a short-term deal.
 He made one appearance in the Emir of Qatar Cup quarter-finals.
 Abdulghani missed a penalty in the penalty shoot-outs as Al-Rayyan were eliminated by Al-Arabi.
 On 4 April 2008, Abdulghani was sent off in the league match against Najran, and was suspended for two matches.
 On 26 April 2008, his suspension was lifted.
 On 27 April 2008, Abdulghani made his final appearance for Al-Ahli in the 3–1 loss against Al-Shabab in the 2nd leg of the King Cup quarter-finals.

+Neuchâtel Xamax

+On 10 July 2008, Abdulghani joined Swiss based Neuchâtel Xamax on a three-year contract for a reported fee of $1 million.
+His transfer to Europe had made him the third Saudi footballer to play in Europe, after Sami Al-Jaber and Fahad Al-Ghesheyan and the first to play in the Swiss Super League.
+He made his debut on 2 August 2008 as a 70th minute in the league match against Aarau.
+On 17 August 2008, he made his first start for the club against Grasshoppers.
+He made 21 appearances in all competitions in his only season at the club.